 Perhaps because the carrots are not added to the yoghurt in their raw state – they’re sauteed first – once they’re added to the yoghurt, the new flavour is not dissimilar to home made mayonnaise.

-Sautéing the carrot brings out their natural sweetness and it’s this sweetness that makes this Turkish carrot yoghurt dip stand out from other yoghurt-based meze plates.
+And it’s this sweetness that makes this Turkish carrot yoghurt dip stand out from other yoghurt-based meze plates.

 How Do You Like Yours?